jessek/hashdeep/README.md

-filenames and another set for filenames encoded as UCS-2, which "produces a fixed-length format by simply using the code point as the 16-bit code unit and produces exactly the same result as UTF-16 for 63,488 code points in the range 0-0xFFFF" according to wikipedia.
-(http://en.wikipedia.org/wiki/UTF-16/UCS-2) But wikipedia disputes the factual accuracy of this statement on the talk page. it's pretty clear that nobody is entirely sure that Windows actually does, and Windows itself may not be consistent.
+filenames and another set for filenames encoded as UCS-2, which "produces a fixed-length format by simply using the code point as the 16-bit code unit and produces exactly the same result as UTF-16 for 63,488 code points in the range 0-0xFFFF" according to [wikipedia] (http://en.wikipedia.org/wiki/UTF-16/UCS-2).
+But wikipedia disputes the factual accuracy of this statement on the talk page. it's pretty clear that nobody is entirely sure that Windows actually does, and Windows itself may not be consistent.